Guide to Phuket’s Most Ethical Elephant Sanctuary

 • Education about our elephants’ life, vet care, and diet

-While not necessarily a service that helps the elephants, we view anything as helpful to the elephants if it helps guests have a great time, spreading recommendations to their fellow travelers.
+While not necessarily a service that helps the elephants, we view anything as helpful to the elephants if it helps guests have a great time, spreading recommendations to their fellow travellers.

 Because of this, we also go above and beyond for our guests, offering hotel pick up and drop off in air-conditioned vans for a small additional fee, a delicious Thai lunch including a cooking demonstration where you learn to cook the famous Pad Thai & Tom Yum, complimentary photos, access to the Bang Chang Restaurant Phuket, and a carefully designed elephant care adventure experiences.